openshift/enhancements/enhancements/machine-api/control-plane.md

 9. Cluster etcd Operator watches the new node.
 It runs a new etcd pod on it.

 ##### Scale in
 1. The controller always reconciles towards expected number of replicas.
-This must be an odd number.
+Validation enforce this to be an odd number.
 2. Fetch all existing control plane Machine resources by ownerRef.
 Adopt any other machine having a targeted label e.g `node-role.kubernetes.io/master`.
 3. Compare with expected replicas number.
 If expected is lower than current then:
 4. Check all owned machines have a backed ready node.
 5. Check all etcd members for all owned machines are healthy via Cluster etcd Operator status signalling.
 6. If (NOT all etcd members are healthy OR NOT all owned machines have a backed ready node) then controller short circuits here, log, update status and requeue.
 Else:
-7. Pick oldest machine in more populated failure domain.
+7. Pick oldest machine in more populated failure domain out of a candidates to be deleted list (by default all owned Machines).
 8. Remove etcd member.
 9. Delete machine.
 Go to 1.
 (Race between the node going away and Cluster etcd Operator re-adding the member?)